Frequently Asked Questions for Prospective Interns

 What are the eligibility requirements for prospective interns?

 Prospective interns will be required to meet the following eligibility requirements:

-- Must be Massachusetts residents (able to provide proof of residency) OR attend(ed) a college or university located in Massachusetts (able to provide enrollment verification); and
+- Must be Massachusetts residents (able to provide proof of residency), attend(ed) an accredited college or university located in Massachusetts (able to provide enrollment verification), OR attend(ed) an Historically Black College or University (HBCU); and

 - Must meet one of the following: